Manabender/Underdogs-Cup-Twitch-Guessbot/README.md

 If you do not make any guess for a question, your streak is preserved.
 For example, if you answer 2 questions correctly, then make no guess for the 3rd, then answer the 4th correctly, you'll gain 1200 points for the 4th question (as it is your 3rd correct answer in a row).

+Note that both the base point value and streak bonus can be changed, for example to make later questions worth more.
+There are currently no plans to do this for UC8, however.

 ## User commands
 The following commands can be used by anyone in chat.

 #### !guess [number]
 Registers your guess.
 Type, for example, "!guess 2" if you think option 2 is correct.
 Only works if guessing is actually open.
 If you change your mind about which answer you think will be correct, you can type another !guess command.
 Whichever !guess you register last will be used as your actual guess.
+(Technical note: The command will only register the first non-whitespace character after "!guess" as your actual guess.
+In other words, all of the following would register you as having guessed 1: !guess 1, !guess1, !guess 1234, !guess 1 GO PLAYER YOU CAN DO IT) (PLEASE NOTE: All commands are case-sensitive.
+The !guess command must be entirely lowercase letters. !Guess and !GUESS will not work.)

 #### !unguess
 Retracts your guess.
 Use this if you change your mind and are uncertain which answer will be correct.
 Making no guess for a question will preserve your streak bonus, and using !unguess will reset you to "making no guess", so your streak will be preserved.
 (Extra note: Using "!guess" with no non-whitespace characters after it is functionally equivalent to "!unguess")